EMPLOYMENT LAW NEWS

 Like minimum wage, paid leave laws also often include a stipulation about employees working a certain number of hours in a jurisdiction to qualify.

 For example, let’s say a business is headquartered in a city with a paid sick leave law.
 Qualifying employees must work at least 80 hours a year in that city.
-But if the employee works remotely in a nearby suburb and did not reach that 80-hour threshold, the employer could arguably not have to apply paid sick leave benefits for that employee.
+But if the employee works remotely in a nearby suburb and did not reach that 80-hour threshold, the employee would arguably not be eligible for the city’s paid sick time.

 Many new hires over the past couple of years have never even visited the office.
 Employers should check the paid leave laws where they have locations to determine how they function in the event employees are solely working from home.